QMOS: Enhancing LLMs for Telecommunication with Question Masked loss and Option Shuffling

 \subsection{Phi-2 model}

 Table~\ref{tab:base-phi-2-performance} shows the performance of the Phi-2 model on the private test sets as obtained from the submissions on Zindi.
 The accuracy score measures the percentage of correctly answered questions.
 The base Phi-2 model has an accuracy of 42.07\%, and this accuracy was increased to 66.39\% with the introduction of RAG.
 The result obtained with RAG was further improved by fine-tuning the model using the training set.
 With fine-tuning, the accuracy increased to 76.90\%.
-We had pointed out that LLMs exhibit a strong sensitivity to options ordering in MCQs and introduced the batch-shuffle trick in Section IV.
-Using the batch-shuffle trick with the fine-tuned Phi-2 model, we obtained an accuracy of 81.65\% which is a 6.18\% increase over the fine-tuned model and 84.65\% when we shuffle the options during training.
+Using the batch-shuffle trick (see section \ref{batchshuf}) with the fine-tuned Phi-2 model, we obtained an accuracy of 81.65\% which is a 6.18\% increase over the fine-tuned model and 84.65\% when we shuffle the options during training.
 While fine-tuning the Phi-2 model on the training data, we discovered that the model's performance stops improving after certain epochs of training.
 To investigate this we modified the objective (next token prediction) to only account for answer generation by masking the part of the cross entropy loss associated with question/prompt prediction.

 Using a train-validation split (20\% validation) while fine-tuning, it is expected that the validation accuracy increases as the validation loss decreases.
 However, Figure~\ref{fig:original-objective} shows no improvement in the validation accuracy even as the validation loss decreases.
 We suspected that this decrease in validation loss results from the model getting better at predicting the question and not the answers.
 Figure~\ref{fig:question-loss-masking} shows the result obtained when the loss associated with questions is masked out, allowing the training objective to focus only on the answers.
 Figure~\ref{fig:question-loss-masking} shows that the validation accuracy increases as the validation loss decreases.
 We, therefore, hypothesize that focusing solely on the answers during fine-tuning may yield better results.
 Validating this hypothesis is an interesting area of future work to be explored with additional experiments.